Click a link below to skip to that chapter.

 • Tell us if there are problems, debris or discolouration in the water.

-• If they are used only occasionally you should flush them through by running them for at least 2 minutes once a week.
+• If showers are used only occasionally you should flush them through by running them for at least 2 minutes once a week.
 Keep out of the way whilst this is being done as far as possible.
+Flush the toilet as well, ensuring the lid is down to prevent any spray.

 • Clean the shower head periodically, descale and disinfect it.
 This should be done at least every six months.